atilaneves/DIPs/Interpolation.md

 ## Breaking Changes and Deprecations

-Since there are no current interpolated strings, no existing code will break or need to be deprecatd.
+Since there are no current i-string tokens, no existing code will break or need to be deprecatd.